 My wrists continue to heal.
 Only occasionally are they achy or tender.
 I seldom even notice them any more.

 Two days after my 60th birthday, June 15, 2009, I awoke with acute (acute, as in wake from a dead sleep, bring me to my knees, see stars if it is so much as moved or touched, impossible to use – on a scale of 1-10, this pain was at least a 20 for 4 solid months) DeQuervain’s Tendinitis in my left wrist, and mild DeQuervain’s Tendinitis in my right wrist.
 After much therapy, the DeQuervain’s is almost healed, certainly healed to the extent that it does not interfere with daily life, but not healed in that I still have occasional “twinges” or reminders that it is there, lying in wait.

 Celiac Disease and Dermatitis Herpetiformis

-About a year ago, I was diagnosed with Celiac Disease and Dermatitis Herpetiformis (DH).
+February 2010, I was diagnosed with Celiac Disease and Dermatitis Herpetiformis (DH).
 Both are well controlled with diet, as long as I can keep from getting food that is cross-contaminated from gluten.